rossta/rossta.github.com/source/blog/2016-05-03-service-worker-on-rails.html.md

 served.
 So if you try to register a service worker from a Rails asset pipeline path, like `/assets/serviceworker-abcd1234.js`, it will only be able to interact with requests and responses within `/assets/`<em>**</em>.
 This is not what we want.

-* MDN states browsers check for updated service worker scripts in the background every 24 hours (possibly less).
+* [MDN states](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#Download_install_and_activate) browsers check for updated service worker scripts in the background every 24 hours (possibly less).
 Rails developers wouldn't be able to take advantage of this feature since the fingerprint strategy means assets at a given url are immutable.
 Beside fingerprintings, the `Cache-Control` headers used for static files served from Rails also work against browser's treatment of service workers.

 <em>**</em>[There is an early proposal](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-allowed) to use the `Service-Worker-Allowed` header to change scopes.

 ## What to do?

-So, Rails developers need to work around best practices in the Rails asset pipeline to use service workers.
+[For now](https://github.com/rails/sprockets/issues/44), Rails developers need to work around best practices in the Rails asset pipeline to use service workers.

 One approach would be to just place service worker scripts in `/public`.
 That could work, but it could mean foregoing the asset pipeline altogether.
 We lose